segmentio/segment-docs/src/connections/destinations/catalog/actions-s3/index.md

 3. Configure the Column Mappings.
 If you don't need any of the default columns, leave the value blank.
 You can also choose to add new mapping fields to set up customized columns as needed.
 4. Configure any additional settings as required.
 5. Enable the Mapping.
-6. Verify the Segment data is stored in the S3 bucket by navigating to the `<your_S3_bucket>/` in the AWS console.
+6. Verify that Segment is sending data to your S3 bucket by navigating to `<your_S3_bucket>/` in the AWS console.